Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 At the moment we only have very basic train station information.
 Lets add more info from the shared dataset:

 Copy and paste the following code into a new cell.
+Name the cell **station_attributes**

 ```python